 Solar One offers classroom residencies for NYC Schools!
-There are two options for Solar One student programs: onsite classroom residency programs at your school (afterschool programming also available), estuary field trips to Solar One, and green industry certification training for high school students.
+There are two options for Solar One student programs: onsite classroom residency programs at your school, and estuary & park ecology field trips to Solar One.

 To schedule a program please email us at education[at]solar1[dot]org.

 Bring a Solar One educator to your school

-Solar One Educators will visit up to 4 classes per day for 1-6 sessions delivering hands on activities such as designing wind turbines, building batteries, testing water quality, and more!
+Solar One Educators will visit up to 4 classes per day for 1-10 sessions delivering hands on activities such as designing wind turbines, building batteries, testing water quality, and more!
 You can mix and match lessons from the Energy, Water, Materials, Air, or Food curriculum to meet the needs of your classes.
-All workshops include materials for hands-on projects; printed readers for the students, and planning and preparation with participating teachers.
-Afterschool programming is also available.
+All workshops include materials for hands-on projects; printed worksheets for the students, and planning and preparation with participating teachers.

 Take a field trip to Solar One

 Solar One maintains Stuyvesant Cove Park, a sustainably-managed, 2-acre park along the East River at 22nd Street in Manhattan.
 The park and adjacent East River are home to hundreds of species and an ideal site to lead estuary and plant ecology education field trips for students.
-Students will collect plankton, conduct water tests, learn about native plant parks, and more.
 Field trip is can accommodate up to 35 students, and teachers can select from the field trip options below.